Trooper (band): 1990s

 Ten, released in 1991, contained the regional hit "American Dream", and was the group's tenth studio album.

 Drummer John Stoltz played with the band from 1990 to 1995, when Lance Chalmers took his place and played with the band for eight years.
 In 1995, Gogo replaced Blaine Smith, becoming Trooper's keyboardist and in 1996, bassist Scott Brown joined the band.
 Both Gogo and Brown continue to tour and perform with Trooper today.

 In 1998, Trooper guest starred on This Hour Has 22 Minutes New Year's Special.
 Their songs were also played in numerous episodes of 22 Minutes throughout the 8th season (2000–01).

-At the 1999 SOCAN Awards, Trooper received SOCAN Classic Awards for "We're Here for a Good Time" and "Santa Maria", presented for songs that have received over 100,000 documented radio plays, becoming deeply embedded in the fabric of Canadian radio and culture.
+At the 1999 SOCAN Awards, Trooper songwriters Brian Smith and Ra McGuire received SOCAN Classic Awards for "We're Here for a Good Time" and "Santa Maria", presented for songs that have received over 100,000 documented radio plays, becoming deeply embedded in the fabric of Canadian radio and culture.
 Ra McGuire also received a Classic Award for the Trooper hit "Two for the Show".

 2000s

 In 2001, Shot Spots, a punk tribute to Trooper, was released on Visionary Records.
 It contains 30 Trooper songs performed by 30 Canadian punk bands (D.O.A., SNFU, Dirty Bird, Dayglo Abortions and others) and an introduction by Canadian comedian Rick Mercer.
-As detailed in a four-page 2004 photo essay by Todd Korol in Maclean's Magazine and a two-page 2005 story in The Globe and Mail by Peter Cheney, Trooper is still very active and popular as a touring band, performing as many as 100 shows a year across Canada.
+As detailed in a four-page 2004 photo essay by Todd Korol in the magazine Maclean's and a two-page 2005 story in The Globe and Mail by Peter Cheney, Trooper is still very active and popular as a touring band, performing as many as 100 shows a year across Canada.

-Trooper received a fourth SOCAN Classic Award in 2005, for "Oh, Pretty Lady."
+Trooper songwriters Brian Smith and Ra McGuire received a fourth SOCAN Classic Award in 2005, for "Oh, Pretty Lady."
 In April 2006, Trooper singer and songwriter, Ra McGuire, released his first book, published by Insomniac Press, Here For a Good Time – On the Road With Trooper, Canada's Legendary Rock Band.

-In Fall 2006, drummer Clayton Hill joined the band, and continues to tour and perform with Trooper today.
+In late 2006, drummer Clayton Hill joined the band and continues to tour and perform with Trooper.